-Aid in the diagnosis of lymphoproliferative disorders and in differentiating malignant from reactive lymphoid proliferations.
+Aid in diagnosis and monitoring of B-cell lymphoproliferative disorders and in differentiating malignant from reactive lymphoid proliferations.

 - Patient Preparation

 - Lavender (EDTA) OR bone marrow (EDTA) OR tissue.

 - Whole blood: Transport 5 mL (Min: 1 mL) OR Bone marrow: Transport 3 mL (Min: 1 mL) OR Fresh tissue: Freeze immediately.
 Transport 100 mg or 0.5-2.0 cm3 tissue.
 OR FFPE tumor tissue: Formalin fix (10 percent neutral buffered formalin) and paraffin embed tissue.
 Protect from excessive heat.
 Transport frozen tissue in a tissue transport kit (ARUP supply #47808) available online through eSupply using ARUP Connect™ or contact ARUP Client Services at (800) 522-2787.

 - Whole blood OR Bone marrow: Refrigerated.
 Fresh tissue: Frozen on dry ice.
 FFPE tumor tissue: Room temperature or refrigerated.
 Ship in cooled container during summer months.

 - Whole blood OR Bone marrow: Frozen specimens.
 Clotted or grossly hemolyzed specimens.
 FFPE tumor tissue: Specimens fixed/processed in alternative fixatives or heavy metal fixatives (B-4 or B-5) or tissue sections on slides.
 Decalcified specimens.

 - Whole blood OR Bone marrow: Ambient: 24 hours; Refrigerated: 5 days; Frozen: Unacceptable

 Fresh Tissue: Ambient: Unacceptable; Refrigerated: 2 hours; Frozen: 1 year